SFO's NZ First Foundation investigation: What happened last week behind those courtroom doors?

 He also wanted the entire proceeding and all matters relating to it suppressed and kept confidential until then.

-At 1.53 pm, Justice Palmer took action and directed the application be served on the SFO.
+At 1.53 pm, Justice Palmer directed the application be served on the SFO.

 A hearing was then hastily arranged for him to hear arguments from Pilditch and the SFO's lawyer John Dixon QC.
 The hearing lasted nearly two hours from 3.45 pm until about 5.30 pm.

-Pilditch argued publicity from the SFO's statement so close to an election could influence voters' decisions and the news was likely to impact on the outcome of the election.
+Pilditch argued publicity from the SFO's statement so close to an election could influence voters' decisions and the news was likely to affect the outcome of the election.

-He said the public may also incorrectly believe charges had been laid against sitting MPs or their staff, while the public is unlikely to distinguish between NZ First and the NZ First Foundation.
+He said the public may also incorrectly believe charges had been laid against sitting MPs or their staff, and the public was unlikely to distinguish between NZ First and the NZ First Foundation.

-Pilditch further argued the SFO's investigation has been a rush, and may have come after the SFO made a commitment to the media that it would have a decision on charges before the election.
+Pilditch further argued the SFO's investigation has been a rush, and may have come after it a commitment to the media that it would have a decision on charges before the election.

 Dixon opposed any interim orders being granted.